Yorker platform plan, $29.99/mo

 Does Yorker support OpenTelemetry?

-Yorker is OTel-native.
+Yorker is OTel-native on every plan.
 Every check produces OTLP metrics, traces, and logs that land in your backend as standard OTLP: ClickStack, HyperDX, Grafana, Dash0, Honeycomb, or any OTLP-compatible destination.
 W3C traceparent propagation is always on, so synthetic browser checks link to your backend distributed traces without any per-monitor configuration.
+Checkly does offer OTLP trace export, but it's gated to Enterprise — so the OTel workflow most teams want sits behind a custom contract there, and ships in the base plan here.

 Can I reuse my existing Playwright test files?